 - 2 ½ tablespoons (35 grams) lemon juice

 - 1 teaspoon melted butter

 - A pinch of cinnamon

-- Fresh fruits or jam (or both) for serving
+- Fresh fruits or jam or both for serving

 - Make the cream: Transfer the cream, the salt, the honey and the sugar to a pot and heat over medium heat stirring until the sugar has dissolved.Remove from the heat and stir in the wine, lemon juice and vanilla.
 Taste the cream, and if you feel you want it sweeter, add another tablespoon of sugar, and stir until dissolved.

 - Allow to cool for 10 minutes, pour into 6 serving glasses and refrigerate overnight or at least 6 hours.

-- Make the oat cookie: Preheat oven to 350°F (175°C).
-Line a pan with foil and brush with some oil.Transfer the maple syrup, the sugar and the butter to a bowl and mix well.
+- Make the oat cookie: Preheat your oven to 350°F (175°C), line a pan with foil and brush it with some oil.Transfer the maple syrup, the sugar and the butter to a bowl and mix well.
 Add the oats and the cinnamon and mix until homogenized.

 - Just before serving add some jam and fresh fruit in each glass and top with one or two pieces of oat cookie.